googleapis/google-cloud-java/generation/new_client/README.md

 Some languages require a new request when a new version of a service is created, but Java manages all versions of the service as a single package, so the client library will automatically be updated to include new versions.

-## Run client generation script
+## Execute the workflow (either locally or via Github Action)

-You will run new-client.py script or [github action](https://github.com/googleapis/google-cloud-java/actions/workflows/generate_new_client.yaml) with the following parameters.
+You will run new-client.py script or the [Github Action](https://github.com/googleapis/google-cloud-java/actions/workflows/generate_new_client.yaml) with the following parameters.
 These parameters will be available in the Cloud Drop link (a YAML file) included in the buganizer request.
 The example in this README uses AlloyDB's [Cloud Drop](https://github.com/googleapis/googleapis/blob/master/google/cloud/alloydb/v1/alloydb_v1.yaml) file as an example.